domZippilli/find-public-gcs-objects/README.md

 ## Runtime

-On a standard 8-core "Cloudtop" GCE instance, runtime was approximately 2m13s over three test runs.
+On an n1-highcpu-16 GCE instance, runtime was approximately 1m20s over three test runs.
 This scanned 214367 files with 14 positive results.